dsidavis/EER/README.md

 getPage() processes an individual page.
 This returns a data frame for the table on that page.

-getDocTables() is the highlevel  function that process an entire document given a file name - the converted XML document.
+getDocTables() is the highlevel  function that processes an entire document given a file name - the converted XML document.
 It processes each page via getPage().
 It also assembles the result into a single data frame.